Kivike/pwp-project/README.md

 ### Installing the project

-Run `pip install - e .` in the project folder in a virtual environment.
+Run `pip install -e .` in the project folder in a virtual environment.
 After that the project works correctly.

 ### Database version

 We are using SQLite 3.28.0

-### Create an example populated database
+### Create an example populated database for development environment

 Example.py in src-folder creates an example populated database.
 If you run example.py, a database called test.db is created in db-folder.